Service animal: Helper monkey

-A helper monkey is a type of assistance animal, that is specially trained to help people with quadriplegia, severe spinal cord injuries, or other mobility impairments, similar to a mobility assistance dog.
+A helper monkey was a type of assistance animal trained to help people with quadriplegia, severe spinal cord injuries, or other mobility impairments, similar to a mobility assistance dog.
+Starting in the 1970s and up through 2020, the Boston-based organization Helping Hands trained capuchin monkeys to perform manual tasks such as grasping items, including operating knobs and switches, washing their human's face, microwaving food and opening drink bottles, and turning the pages of a book.
+The number of animals successfully placed in the program was very low.
+Over 30 years after its founding, Helping Hands had placed an average of about five monkeys per year.
+However, these individual placements often received national media coverage, suggesting that monkey helpers were a relatively common phenomenon.

-Helper monkeys are usually trained in schools by private organisations, taking seven years to train, and are able to serve 25–30 years (two to three times longer than a guide dog).

-After being socialised in a human home as infants, the monkeys undergo extensive training before being placed with an individual needing assistance.
-Around the house, the monkeys assist in daily living by doing tasks including microwaving food, washing their human's face, and opening drink bottles.

 In 2010, the U.S. federal government revised its definition of service animal under the Americans with Disabilities Act (ADA).
 Non-human primates are no longer recognised as service animals under the ADA.
 The American Veterinary Medical Association does not support the use of non-human primates as assistance animals because of animal welfare concerns, the potential for serious injury to people, and risks that primates may transfer dangerous diseases to humans.
+The organization that trained monkey helpers, Helping Hands, rebranded in 2023, becoming Envisioning Access and turning its focus to assistive technologies.